spacesimeco-hue/Chain-Motion-AI-Video-Editor/README.md

 # Frameforge

-A local video editor built around scene-based ComfyUI generation.
-The Python service owns media, project persistence, job scheduling, and export; the browser is the editing surface.
-No cloud account or frontend build service is required.
+A local video editor built around scene-based ComfyUI generation using Minimax H3.
+Organizes local media references, and projects, in a video editor that allows easy generation of long continuous AI generated videos.
+The editor also includes a voice clip creator powered by LTX 2.3 for creating dynamic sounding voice clips from voice references.

 ## Start